OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 * `authOptions` - [Auth configuration parameters](/javascript/api/office/office.authoptions) for SSO.
 * `authSSO` - true if using SSO, otherwise false.
-* `accessToken` - The access token to the server.
+* `accessToken` - The access token to the middle-tier server.
 The method to obtain this token is different for SSO than fallback auth.
-* `url` - The URL of the REST API to call on the server.
+* `url` - The URL of the REST API to call on the middle-tier server.
 * `callbackHandler` - The function to pass the results of the REST API call.
 * `callbackFunction` - The function to pass the client request to when ready.